128technology/docs/docs/intro_installation_quickstart_mist_aws.md

 The following infrastructure must exist in your AWS account:
 * A VPC where the Session Smart Router will be deployed.
 * The existing VPC is segmented with the following subnets.
 The role of each subnet is described below.

-#### Public Subnet
-This subnet must provide connectivity to enable communication with external/remote SSR peers.
+  - Public Subnet: This subnet must provide connectivity to enable communication with external/remote SSR peers.
 For Mist-managed deployments, this subnet should also provide access to the Mist cloud infrastructure.

-#### Private Subnet
-This subnet must provide connectivity to internal workloads within the cloud.
+  - Private Subnet: This subnet must provide connectivity to internal workloads within the cloud.

 :::important
-Please note that deploying Session Smart Routers without a valid token or certificate is limited to deployments within the cloud.
-If your use case also requires the deployment of an on-premises SSR, please contact your Juniper sales representative.
+Please note that deploying Mist-managed Session Smart Routers is limited to deployments within the cloud.
+If you also require the deployment of an on-premises SSR, please contact your Juniper sales representative.
 :::

 ### Deployment

-A Session Smart Router can be deployed manually via the [AWS Console](https://console.aws.amazon.com) or in an automated fashion using AWS CLI commands.
+A Session Smart Router can be deployed manually via the [AWS Console](https://console.aws.amazon.com) or using AWS CLI commands.
 This section describes both methods.
 Choose the method that better suits your needs.

 When deploying the Session Smart Router using the templates referenced in this section, the following infrastructure elements are created automatically to assist with the deployment process:
 * EC2 instance using a Session Smart image available in the marketplace.
 When selecting a platform for deployment, Juniper recommends the use of an AWS EC2 instance size c5.xlarge, or larger.
-* The router is deployed with appropriate [network interfaces](#requirements)
+* The router is deployed with appropriate [network interfaces.](#requirements)
 * Each network interface has a network security group associated.
 The network security groups are configured in accordance with the requirements to deploy a fabric with Session Smart Networking software.
 * The public and management interfaces have a unique and static public IP address associated.